All Episodes

 You want the onions to become transparent.

-Cook it a little longer than I am right here, and then it gets really easy.
+Cook it a little longer than I am right here and then it gets really easy.

-So it's like making a regular sauce.
+Just like making a regular sauce.

 Make it translucent.